Pterodactyl (film): Plot

 After attempting to move across a clearing, the group is ambushed by the pterodactyls again.
 Two of Bergen's soldiers, Burroughs and Chief, are killed in the attack and a third, Clarke, is abducted and flown away.
 Yolen attempts to escape in the confusion, only to be tackled by Bergen and restrained.
 Angie is grabbed by a pterodactyl, having her arm severed, and is soon dropped, succumbing to her injuries soon after.
 Despite driving off the rest of the pterodactyls, Kate is snatched and flown to the nest.
 After the attack, Captain Bergen and the group continue in order to find a shelter.
-Although they locate a hunting cabin, the pterodactyls attack soon after, injuring Zelasny, and Willis.
+Although they locate a hunting cabin, the pterodactyls attack soon after, injuring Zelazny, and Willis.
 Bergen identifies an alpha pterodactyl, noticeable by the many scars that adorn its body, and Michael surmises that if they were to kill it, the rest of the flock would be too unorganized to attack again.
-With Willis unable to walk and Zelasny gravely injured, they are forced to remain behind in the shelter while Bergen, Michael, and the lone remaining soldier, Serling, travel to the volcano to rescue Kate.
+With Willis unable to walk and Zelazny gravely injured, they are forced to remain behind in the shelter while Bergen, Michael, and the lone remaining soldier, Serling, travel to the volcano to rescue Kate.

-Later, after patching up Willis, Zelasny dies from her wounds and Willis is killed by invading pterodactyls shortly after.
+Later, after patching up Willis, Zelazny dies from her wounds and Willis is killed by invading pterodactyls shortly after.
 Meanwhile, in the nest, Kate manages to grab the radio from Clarke, who has been feasted on by the baby pterodactyls, and contacts Bergen.
 She escapes the nest and reunites with the group, although they are separated by a deep chasm.
 After waiting overnight, a rescue line is set up for Kate to cross.
 Serling traverses the line to rescue Kate, but during the return trip, the pterodactyls awaken and begin attacking.
 Bergen attempts to cover the two by shooting at the flock, but is knocked out by one.
 Yolen successfully convinces Michael to give him a gun to help fight off the approaching pterodactyls.
 However, he attempts to kill Michael instead before being grabbed by a pterodactyl and dropped into the nest, where he is devoured by the babies.
 Despite the best efforts of Michael and Bergen, the pterodactyls manage to cut the line, dropping Serling into the chasm while Kate manages to swing to safety.
 Mortally wounded, Serling manages to detonate an explosive in the nest, destroying it and a majority of the pterodactyls.
 Bergen salutes Serling as he succumbs to his wounds.

 After climbing down the mountain, the Alpha Pterodactyl makes one last attempt to kill the group.
 Bergen fires a missile saying, "the music's coming down and guess what I'm your DJ", but the Alpha, who had successfully evaded the missile several times before, manages to avoid it again and kill Bergen.
 Michael, despite Kate's objections, manages keeps the missile on target and finally kills the beast.
 As Kate and Michael share a kiss and walk away, an Allosaurus emerges from the volcano's crater.